Motorcycle riding in the rain

-Posted by David Morris on Friday, March 8, 2019 Under: Guest Motorcycle Articles
+Posted by David Morris on Friday, March 8, 2019 Under: Motorcycle Safety

 Dull grey skies today, a steady heavy rain, poor visibility.
 An opportunity to impress the crowd with a textbook demonstration of wet weather riding skills.